This small town west of Hartford has an impossibly beautiful location, embedded in the Farmington River Valley up against the Metacomet Ridge.

 The state park below protects more than 500 acres of wilderness on the linear Metacomet Ridge.

-This basalt fault, 100 miles long, runs north to south through Connecticut from Long Island sound all the way to the Massachusetts-Vermont border.
+This traprock fault, 100 miles long, runs north to south through Connecticut from Long Island Sound all the way to the Massachusetts-Vermont border.

-Talcott Mountain is 13 miles in length and as with other landforms on the ridge has some unusual plant species because of its hot, dry ridges, growing chestnut oaks and eastern red cedar on the barren cliff edges.
+Talcott Mountain is 13 miles in length and as with other landforms on the ridge has some unusual plant species.
+These thrive on the hot, dry ridges, with chestnut oaks and eastern red cedar on the barren cliff edges.

-Within the park are two waterfalls, awesome cliff-top lookouts over the countryside to the west, a highland swamp boardwalk and large bodies of water.
+Within the park are two waterfalls, a highland swamp boardwalk and large bodies of water.
+Best of all for me are cliff-top views over the countryside to the west, absolutely sublime in fall.

 3. Old Drake Hill Flower Bridge

 There’s a stirring piece of heritage crossing the Farmington River Simsbury, in the form of a steel Parker truss bridge constructed in 1892.
-This is one of only three bridges of its kind still intact in the state and has a span of 53 metres and a roadway 3.7 metres wide.
+This is one of only three bridges of its kind still intact in the state, with a span of 174 feet and a roadway 12 feet wide.

-The Flower Bridge has become an icon for Simsbury, and both a backdrop for wedding photos and a vantage point for crew boat races on the river.
+Understandably, the Flower Bridge has become an icon for Simsbury.
+It’s a treasured backdrop for wedding photos, and a vantage point for crew boat races on the river.

 4. Simsbury Historical Society